serokell/blog-posts/typed-lambda-calculus/article.md

 Turns out (Reynolds, 1984), this naive interpretation of types as sets doesn't hold to rigorous scrutiny.
 Still, it's a good enough mental model unless you're a type theory researcher (and if you are, hi, very nice of you to read this article, please get in touch if you have corrections).

-Typing relation thus assigns a type to each term.
 In most practically relevant cases, specifying the typing relation by direct enumeration is at best impractical, and is usually impossible.
 We can instead specify it by writing out a finite set of rules, called _typing rules_, from which the typing relation can be derived.
 Together, types and typing rules constitute a _type system_.